iamqwame/BlazorTodoApp/README.md

 # BlazorTodoApp
 Building simple blazor app with MongoDB
+The single page website will have the following features
+1. Adding to your todo list
+2. Edit todo item
+3. Delete todo item
+4. Selecting all you todo items

 # Purpose
 1. This is to help you Learn what NoSQL is using MongoDB,